-Don Lemon, longtime CNN host, out at cable news network
+CNN, Don Lemon part ways weeks after Nikki Haley comments

 NEW YORK (AP) — Longtime CNN host Don Lemon is out at the cable news network a little over two months after apologizing to viewers for on-air comments about Republican presidential candidate Nikki Haley, CNN announced Monday

-“CNN and Don have parted ways,” CNN chair Chris Licht said in a memo to staff that was also posted on the network’s communications Twitter account.
+“CNN and Don have parted ways,” CNN chair and CEO Chris Licht said in a memo to staff that was also posted on the network’s communications Twitter account.
 “Don will forever be a part of the CNN family, and we thank him for his contributions over the past 17 years.
 We wish him well and will be cheering him on in his future endeavors.”

 CNN did not provide a public explanation for Lemon’s departure.
 But on the “CNN This Morning” co-host’s own Twitter account, Lemon contended the news came as a surprise to him and characterized it as a firing.
 He had appeared on his show that morning.